jmetzz/ml-fundamentals/README.md

+##Preamble

-This repository contains the code used in JArchitect's Tech Day team event (April/2018).
+This repository contains the code used in *JArchitect's Tech Day* team event (April/2018).
-Simple raw implementation of some well known fundamental machine learning algorithms, which is useful for **educational purposes only**.
+Here you will find simple raw implementation of some well known **fundamental** machine learning algorithms, which are useful for **educational purposes only**.
 Thus, please look around and take bits and snippets, but by no means use them in production code.
+They are not designed/coded with performance and/or good practices in mind.

 Moreover, at the moment it is *working in progress* project.